Fewiel/fewiel.dev/index.md

 </figure>
 My name is Phillip Weitkamp, online also known as Fewiel or Paradox and this is my Portfolio/Blog.

-I am a IT specialist working at [shopware AG](https://www.shopware.com/) as "Senior Technical Enablement Manager".
+I am a IT specialist working at [shopware AG](https://www.shopware.com/) as "Software Engineer".

-As a Senior Technical Enablement Manager, I am the technical contact person for my colleagues in support, I take care of knowledge distribution in the company and complicated cases.
+As a Software Engineer, I am manageing my own project "Shopware build".
+An application written in .Net to manage and setup Shopware test instances in just a few clicks.

 On this page you will find my [Salary](/salary) transparently as well as a small blog.